cmt-dtu-energy/MagTense/python/README.md

 pip install -e .
 ```

+For development, one can optionally execute tests with `pytest`.

 ## Read-in customized M-H-curve

 This feature is currently only supported for soft magnetic tiles ([type=2](magtense/magtense.py#L49)).